Matt Kisber, Silicon Ranch Corporation

 Dr. Kanel has been associated with several entrepreneurial endeavors since 1996, including: 1) the development and commercialization of technology to extract zeaxanthin from paprika; and 2) demonstration and sale to a Fortune 250 company of a process to grow and harvest algae for the production of natural beta-carotene.

 A graduate of Gonzaga University, Ryan has a Bachelor of Science in General Engineering and minor in Business Administration.
-He resided in East Nashville with his wife Elizabeth, and two dogs, Bode and Clara.

 Tom Trent, Bradley